 How Old is the Unit?

 Even the best air-conditioners have a pretty standard lifespan.
-You should expect yours to last between 10 and 15 years, longer if you have been vigilant about AC preventative maintenance.
+You should expect yours to last between 10 and 15 years, longer if you have been vigilant about AC preventative maintenance .
 If your AC is in the 10 to 15-year range and you are looking at a pretty pricey repair, a replacement can sometimes be a better option than fixing it to work a bit longer.

 How Much Will the Repair Cost?

 If your AC is pretty new, and especially if it is still under the manufacturer’s or installer’s warranty, it is unlikely that any repair would cost too much.
-Also, it likely would be covered under your warranty plan, depending on where you bought it.
+Also, it would likely be covered under your warranty plan, depending on where you bought it.
 However, if it’s 10 to 15 years old, chances are higher that your repair bill will be higher.
 And, without any warranty, you would be paying it all on your own.

 Some AC professionals suggest that you multiply the quoted cost of a repair times the age of your unit to help you make a decision.
 If the answer is less than $5,000, it is more likely to be worth the repair cost.
 If it’s over $5,000, replacement is probably a better option.
-Talk to the licensed pro who diagnosed your AC’s issue.
+Talk to the licensed pro who diagnosed your AC’s issue .
 They can help you decide whether to fix or replace it.

 The Refrigerant Issue